 - Receive international payments

 - Pay in or write cheques

-APS recently announced a deal with the UK Post Office, that will allow CashPlus customers to make deposits, withdrawals, and enquiries at over 11,000 Post Office branches across the UK.
+Cashplus has a deal with the UK Post Office, that allows its customers to make deposits, withdrawals, and enquiries at over 11,000 Post Office branches across the UK.
 It may not have any branches itself, but this new deal puts it right up there with some of the main UK banks in terms of high street presence.